-We have a constantly updated list of device we know do not currently perform as expected on the Stanford network.
+We have a constantly updated list of device we know do not currently perform as expected on the Stanford network as well as "rogue devices" known to cause issues with the Stanford networks.
 Please review the list of Unsupported Devices.

 Will there be someone to help me set up my computer once I get to campus?

 Once you move onto campus, getting your computer connected to the network should be quick and painless.
 You should be able to get yourself up and running by following the instructions for getting connected to the Stanford network.
-On move-in day all Resident Computer Consultant (RCCs) are on-duty to assist you and afterword, your house's RCC is available if you experience any issues.
-Your RCC will be available for consulting and to help get you oriented to the Stanford computing environment throughout the year.
+The PTS team will be available for consulting and to help get you oriented to the Stanford computing environment throughout the year.